mailsac/mailsac-integration-test-java/README.md

 ### Testing Using Build Tools

-Testing from build automation tools is another option.
+Testing from build automation tools, like Maven, is another option.
 In many ways, using build tools is the best option.
 For instance, it provides a standard directory layout that encourages better development practices.
 Maven also abstracts many underlying mechanisms allowing developers to run a single command for validating, compiling, testing, packaging, verifying, installing, and deploying.

 This section will describe how to set up Maven for building, managing, and testing a project.